SchweizerischeBundesbahnen/netzgrafik-editor-converter/README.md

-# Netzgrafik-Editor MATSim Converter
+# Netzgrafik-Editor Converter

-This tool converts network graphics from the [Netzgrafik-Editor](https://github.com/SchweizerischeBundesbahnen/netzgrafik-editor-frontend) into MATSim transit schedules.
+Converter to expand network graphics from the [Netzgrafik-Editor](https://github.com/SchweizerischeBundesbahnen/netzgrafik-editor-frontend) into timetables for the entire service day in different formats, as for example GTFS static or MATSim transit schedules.

 ## Design